 Day four of the trip was one of my favorites since it included a visit to the Native Tlingit village of Kake.
 The small community of about 600 residents rests on the coast of Kupreanof Island at the foot of Frederick Sound, and is a stop not made by many tourist boats.
 A lesson in ancient canoe carving and weaving techniques preceded a performance of native song and dance by the community members.

-As if that wasn’t enough, the evening brought the first sights of large numbers of humpback whales bubble-net feeding.
+As if that wasn’t enough, the evening brought the first sights of large numbers of bubble-net feeding humpback whales in Alaska.
 Watching the humpbacks from the bow of the Chichagof Dream as the sun set on another spectacular day left me with a feeling of amazement of nature’s beauty and wonders.

 Waking up to the sight of floating icebergs as the Chichagof Dream cruised through Tracy Arm was the Alaska experience I’d been waiting for.